-On the first Saturday of May, we celebrate World Naked Gardening Day!
+On the first Saturday of May every year, we celebrate World Naked Gardening Day!

-Yes, you read correctly.
-This happens to be a day solely dedicated to nude gardening!
-If you happen to accidentally catch a glimpse of your neighbour’s bare backside as they picked their fresh blooms at some point today, let us enlighten – and prepare you – for all the joy this special day has in store.
+Yes, you read that correctly.
+This cheeky occasion happens to be a day solely dedicated to nude gardening!
+If you accidentally glimpse your neighbour’s bare backside as they picked their fresh blooms at some point, let us enlighten – and prepare you – for all the joy this special day has in store.

 Who knows, you might even end up celebrating it yourself!

 World Naked Gardening Day (WNGD) was introduced in 2005 as a social movement to discourage body shaming and encourage acceptance of all forms of the human body.
 The first Saturday in May has been selected as the annual day for trimming those bushes – in the buff and au naturel.